2023–24 LNB Élite season

-The 2023–24 LNB Élite season, known as Betclic Élite due to sponsorship from online gambling company Betclic, is the 102nd season of the LNB Élite, the top basketball league in France organised by the Ligue Nationale de Basket (LNB).
+The 2023–24 LNB Élite season, known as Betclic Élite due to sponsorship from online gambling company Betclic, was the 102nd season of the LNB Élite, the top basketball league in France organised by the Ligue Nationale de Basket (LNB).

 The regular season began on 16 September 2023 and ended on 11 May 2024.
 Via promotion and relegation with LNB Pro B, Saint-Quentin BB and Élan Chalon joined the league, replacing Élan Béarnais and Fos Provence Basket.

-In the 2023–24 season, clubs ranked 16th, 17th, and 18th will be relegated to LNB Pro B.
+In the 2023–24 season, clubs ranked 16th, 17th, and 18th were relegated to LNB Pro B.